eveneveno/-Paper-Weekly-/society/recipe.md

 </p>

 ##### Complements
+In the **continuous bag of words** cost function, the “missing” word is found by **taking an average of input vectors for the given bag of ingredients**, and **finding the dot product with each other ingredient’s output vector**.
+The maximum dot product corresponds to the guessed word.

-Cbow causes the model to train an input vector of one ingredient to have a high dot product with the output vector of another ingredient if the presence of the first ingredient predicts/increases the likelihood of the presence of the second.
-Thus, cbow trains output vectors to be complements of input vectors.
+**Cbow** causes the model to **train an input vector of one ingredient to have a high dot product with the output vector of another ingredient** if the presence of the first ingredient predicts/increases the likelihood of the presence of the second.
+Thus, **cbow trains output vectors to be complements of input vectors.**
 To find the best complement for a given ingredient $i$ with input vector $x_i$, we find the maximum cosine similarity as

 $$